Perspectives: Social Commerce – Edition 4

 With a less mature logistics infrastructure (e.g., vis-a-vis China), successful players will require self-managed warehouses combined with outsourced logistics to optimize supply chains, such as through the Consumer to Manufacturer (C2M) approach.

-Other capabilities include the optimization of concentrated orders and pre-order models, as well as leveraging on community leaders for last-mile fulfillment.
+Other capabilities include the optimization of concentrated orders and pre-order models, as well as leveraging community leaders for last-mile fulfilment.

 v) Strong Unit Economics

-If you have enjoyed our insights on Social Commerce in Southeast Asia, please reach out to the team to get access to our full research sector sprints.
+If you have enjoyed our insights on Social Commerce in Southeast Asia, please contact the team to get access to our full research sector sprints.